Color symbolism

-Color symbolism in art and anthropology refers to the use of color as a symbol in various cultures.
+Color symbolism in art, literature, and anthropology is the use of color as a symbol in various cultures and in storytelling.
 There is great diversity in the use of colors and their associations between cultures and even within the same culture in different time periods.
 The same color may have very different associations within the same culture at any time.
 Diversity in color symbolism occurs because color meanings and symbolism occur on an individual, cultural and universal basis.
 Color symbolism is also context-dependent and influenced by changes over time.
 Symbolic representations of religious concepts or articles may include a specific color with which the concept or object is associated.

 Common associations

 Red

-Red is a primary color across all models of color space.
+Red is a primary colour across all models of colour space.
+It is the colour of blood.
 It is often associated with love, passion, and lust but also danger and aggression.
 It is frequently used in relation to Valentine's Day.
-It can also be used to signify danger or warning but it is also associated with importance.
+It can also be used to signify danger or warning, but it is also associated with importance.
 For instance, it is used for stop signs and fire engines.
-In China, red is often used to symbolize good luck or happiness, and is used for many holidays or weddings.
+In contemporary China, red is often used to symbolize good luck or happiness, and is used for many holidays or weddings.
+However, red and black frequently appear in ancient Chinese tombs in graves—as red was associated with death at the time.
+It also represents communism.